Alexandara/vecsr/README.md

-# s(CASP) Harness
+# Virtually Embodied Common Sense Reasoning (VECSR)
-The s(CASP) harness is a system which translates a VirtualHome simulation environment into s(CASP) facts which can then be reasoned over to produce actions.
+VECSR is a system which translates a VirtualHome simulation environment into s(CASP) facts which can then be reasoned over to produce actions.
 These actions are fulfilled in the simulation environment to complete high-level tasks.